 The goal of therapy for benign esophageal stricture is twofold: to relieve the patient’s dysphagia and to prevent recurrence of the stricture.4 Conservative and surgical approaches to management are recommended depending on the etiology of the inciting injury.
 Surgical and medical issues related to esophageal dilation in patients with primary esophageal motility disorders are discussed in Part 4 (see Chapter 33).
 Medical and surgical issues related to GERD are the topic of this part and are summarized in the Overview (see Chapter 37).
 This chapter focuses on surgical instrumentation and techniques for the less common or complex benign esophageal stricture.

 Dysphagia is the cardinal symptom of esophageal stricture.
-In most cases, when a stricture is suspected, the patient is evaluated radiographically with ...
+In most cases, when a stricture is suspected, the patient ...